NEWSLETTERS ~ CURRENT NEWS ~ BUTTERFLY COUNT ~ CHRISTMAS BIRD COUNT ~ NATIVE PLANTS & PRAIRIE ~ VOLUNTEER

 Thursday, May 8 / 6:30 - 7:30 am / Leader: Mike Degerstrom

 Kutzky Park near downtown Rochester comes alive with migrating warblers, vireos, orioles, and more every Spring.
 Join us for a walk at the peak of migration.
 Arrive and leave as your schedule requires.
 Walks start near the picnic shelter.
 Later arrivals can locate the group along the creek between 11th and 16th Ave NW.
-Additional dates & times may be added as migration starts.
+Additional dates & times may be added.

 Thursday, May 8 / 6:30 - 7:30 am / Leader: Mike Degerstrom

 Kutzky Park near downtown Rochester comes alive with migrating warblers, vireos, orioles, and more every Spring.
 Join us for a walk at the peak of migration.
 Arrive and leave as your schedule requires.
 Walks start near the picnic shelter.
 Later arrivals can locate the group along the creek between 11th and 16th Ave NW.
-Additional dates & times may be added as migration starts.
+Additional dates & times may be added.

 Big Birding Day